leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-Building-a-Report-from-Scratch.md

 ### Setting up ReportDefaults()

 The ReportDefaults() function is used to capture values from one or a set of cells (or an independently specified value) and send the value/s to another cell or set of cells.
-Its execution is triggered based on another action/event happening in the report (for example a save or clear action.
-It is commonly used to clear the values in the filter list after results have been pulled in and then cleared, which is how it will be used herein.
+Its execution is triggered based on an action or event (read the distinction between and INTERJECT action/event [here](https://docs.gointerject.com/wIndex/ReportDefaults.html#trigger-combination-list)) happening in the report (for example a save or clear action).
+ReportDefaults() is commonly used to clear values in the filter list after data has been pulled in and then cleared, which is how it will be used in our report.
 Read more about ReportDefaults() [here](https://docs.gointerject.com/wIndex/ReportDefaults.html#function-summary).

-In this report, we will be using ReportDefaults to clear out the filter values in cells B21-B23 after a CLEAR is run on the report.
-Clear does not do this by default, because it’s scope is only the results of the data pull (it is only allowed to modify the data that a PULL action brings in, because CLEAR reverses the PULL).
+In this report, we will be using ReportDefaults to clear out the filter values in cells C21-C23 after a CLEAR is run on the report.
+CLEAR does not do this by default, because it’s scope of control over the report is limited to the *results* of the data pull (CLEAR is only allowed to modify the data that a PULL action brings in, because a CLEAR reverses a PULL).

 **Step 1:** Start by typing **=ReportDefaults()** into cell **C11** and opening the function builder.